4 April – 26 July 2020

 The exhibition is curated by Letizia Treves, the National Gallery James and Sarah Sassoon Curator of Later Italian, Spanish, and French 17th-century Paintings.
 She says:

 'Artemisia is an inspirational figure of resilience and unbowed creativity in the face of exceptionally challenging odds.
 I hope that this exhibition will bring Artemisia’s artistic achievements to the fore, so that visitors can fully appreciate what a talented painter and extraordinary woman she really was.'

-In addition, Google Arts & Culture unites a selection of Artemisia's works digitally, notably the painted ceiling at Marlborough House done in partnership with her father that is not publicly accessible.
+In addition, Google Arts & Culture unites a selection of Artemisia's works digitally, notably the painted ceiling at Marlborough House - part of the Royal Collection - done in partnership with her father that is not publicly accessible.
 The collection was created with the ultra-high resolution Art Camera that allows users to zoom into the artwork at brushstroke-level details.
 Within the online exhibition, contemporary voices such as FKA twigs and Katy Hessel discuss Artemisia’s relevance to women of today, and examine how her legacy has informed the art canon.
 Explore the digital retrospective by visiting g.co/Artemisia.

 Dr Gabriele Finaldi, Director of the National Gallery, says:

 'The first exhibition devoted to Artemisia Gentileschi in Britain, a country she visited and worked in at the end of the 1630s, celebrates her astounding artistic achievements with a superb selection of her paintings.
 She was a remarkable and immensely admired artist in her lifetime and she is an inspirational figure in our own time.'

 Michele Coppola, Executive Director Art, Culture, and Historical Heritage, Intesa Sanpaolo says: